Avnet/rzboard_flash_util/README.md

 ### Ubuntu Installation

-If runnng Ubuntu, these can be installed by running the following:
+On Ubuntu, python3 and pip can be installed by running:
 ```bash
 sudo apt install -y python3 python3-pip
 ```